IRI-UW-Bioinformatics/flu-ngs/README.md

 (`logs/incorrect-splice-vars-<order>.log`) detailing any segments where the consensus was not the expected length.
 For these, it is highly likely that the variant analysis will be incorrect.
-- Instead, if `"errors": "raise"` is used in the config, the pipeline stops immediately if a length mismatch occurs.
+- Instead, if `"errors": "raise"` is used in the config, the workflow stops immediately if a length mismatch occurs.

 (For NS, we know to expect more variability in segment length, and the locations